-First, think about your daily activities, not only at work, but at home and in your community.
+First, think about your daily activities, not only at work but also at home and in your community.
 If at all possible, limit your working hours to a maximum of 40 – 50 hours a week.
-Working more than that you will likely end up not wanting to do the tasks set before you or resenting the process.
-Outline what you want your work/home life week to look like.
+If you work more than that, you will likely end up not wanting to do the tasks set before you or resenting the process.
+Outline your work/life balance schedule for the week.

 STEP 2: Breaking Goal One into Bite Size Pieces

-Then, consider that first, priority goal and determine how you are going to reach that within a steady 40 – 50 hour work week, over the next 11-12 months.
+Then, consider that first priority goal and determine how you are going to reach it within a steady 40- to 50-hour work week over the next 11 to 12 months.
 Break the goal down.
 Perhaps consider putting it into blocks or chapters of time.
-Remember it is better to move forward slowly and steadily than to sprint and burnout or not finish at all.
-As you chip away you finish the first block/chapter and then move onto the next.
+Remember, it is better to move forward slowly and steadily than to sprint and burnout or not finish at all.
+As you chip away, you finish the first block or chapter and then move onto the next.
 There are a variety of apps available to assist you with this process.
-Perhaps consider investing in one.
+Perhaps you should consider purchasing one.

 SMART Goal Tool

-When I was part of a the YMCA-YWCA Self Employment program we were encouraged to do an exercise called SMART Goal setting.
-It is a widely used and effective tool for determining practical and purposeful goals as well as planning how to reach them.
-SMART is an acronym that stands for; Specific, Measurable, Achievable, Relevant and Time-Limited.
+When I was part of the YMCA-YWCA Self Employment Program, we were encouraged to do an exercise called SMART Goal setting.
+It is a tool that a lot of people use and that works well for setting practical and useful goals and planning how to reach them.
+SMART is an acronym that stands for Specific, Measurable, Achievable, Relevant, and Time-Limited.
 There are numerous websites that outline this process and give examples of how to write them.

 Searching for the motivation to set a goal for your business?
-I hope the previous will help.
-By clarifying your goals and making them practical, purposeful and planned your business will thrive.
+I hope the previous post will help.
+By clarifying your goals and making them practical, purposeful, and planned, your business will thrive.
 Doing less will produce more.
-So why not start and set a goal today?
+So why not start today and set a goal?